AzureMentor/Azure-AZ-102-Study-Guide/6 - Implement and manage application services (5-10%).md

 ## Configure serverless computing
 May include but not limited to:
 * Create and manage objects
-* manage a Logic App resource
+* Manage a Logic App resource
-* manage Azure Function app settings
+* Manage Azure Function app settings
-* manage Event Grid
+* Manage Event Grid
-* manage Service Bus
+* Manage Service Bus